HilscherAutomation/netPI-netx-ethernet-lan/README.md

 ##### Privileged mode

-The container creates an Ethernet network interface (LAN) from netPI's Industrial network controller netX.
+The container creates an Ethernet network interface (LAN) from netPI's industrial network controller netX.
 Creating a LAN in general needs full access to the Docker host.
 Also the netX driver needs access to the Docker host GPIO interface to poll for pending incoming Ethernet frames.
 Only the privileged mode option lifts the enforced container limitations to allow creation of such a network interface and to access the GPIO interface in a container.

 ##### Host devices